 Edge 40 Backpack

-This Pack Qualifies for FREE Shipping.
+This Urban Backpack Qualifies for FREE Shipping.
 Please choose the Free Shipping option on the Drop Down Menu at the Checkout.

-- Storm Shield tucks away when not in use and zips down when needed for rain protection or a high visibility panel in traffic
+Hi-Vis Storm Shield tucks away when not in use and zips down when needed for additional rain protection

-- Side panels have attachment webbing for a side pocket or an adjustable water-bottle pocket
+Side panels have attachment webbing for a choice of multiple accessory side pockets

-- New highly contoured back panel and ergonomic shoulder pads enhance comfort and stability
+3-D Mesh back panel and ergonomic shoulder pads enhance comfort and stability and prevent load shifting

-- Edge 40 comes in Men's Medium and Large and Women's Small sizes to give you a superior fit
+Available in Men's Medium and Large and Women's Small for a custom fit

 Customer service was also great, the staff helped me out in selecting the right bag.
 And they answered the phone on the spot!
 (When was the last time you talked to a human being when calling a customer service number?)